What Are The Stages Of Psoriatic Arthritis?

 Psoriatic arthritis (PsA) occurs in up to 40% of people with psoriasis.
 Both are chronic, inflammatory diseases.
 Generally, skin symptoms precede the joint symptoms, however in about 10-15% of cases, PsA develops before psoriasis.1 It is also important to note that there is a population of those who live with PsA without a formal diagnosis of psoriasis.

-The stages of psoriatic arthritis
+Understanding the different stages of psoriatic arthritis

 PsA usually progresses in phases, but there are no official stages.
 Not everyone goes through all possible stages, and some people go through stages faster than others.3